or1390/Data-Camp-Courses/README.md

 # DataCamp Certificates:
-### The certificates are uploaded in the Folder Certificate
+### Certificates are uploaded in the Folder Certificate